 When you work on future planning for your family, including a child with special needs, you may want to consider that you may have special needs or a medical crisis at some point.
 Fortunately, there is a way to incorporate your potential future needs into your plan and assist your child at the same time.
-You can set up a special needs trust, contribute money to it, and later still be eligible for Medicaid long-term care.
+You can set up a special needs trust, contribute money to it, and still be eligible for Medicaid long-term care.

 What Kind of Special Needs Trust Should You Use?